August 1, 2019 Sid No Comments on Know Your Colors: RGB, CMYK, Pantone

 After working with RGB tones on let’s say, Photoshop, projects for printing should have the tones changed into CMYK.
 The abbreviation stands for cyan, magenta, yellow, and black (key), the four ink colors in color printing.
 In color printing, the colors contain mixtures of dots in CMYK; and opposite to the RGB additives, CMYK is a subtractive color model that reduces light reflected on white paper.

 Most printers, consumer or commercial, use CMYK inks in printing texts and graphics.
 CMYK works by masking colors on a lighter background.
-And since colors appear to be more vivid on screen, CMYK produces lighter hues through the lightest shades set on a tangible surface individually, manifested by the dots of color, and then padded over one another.
+And since colors appear to be more vivid on-screen, CMYK produces lighter hues through the lightest shades set on a tangible surface individually, manifested by the dots of color, and then padded over one another.
 The padded dots then collectively appear like a solid image.

 The Pantone Matching System (PMS), or colloquially Pantone, is a standardized color reproduction system.
-Since RGB and CMYK should be used in different respective purposes, and colors on the computer monitor appears very different from the printed version, it is more ideal for designers to use Pantone colors as the reference point.
+Since RGB and CMYK should be used in different respective purposes, and colors on the computer monitor appear very different from the printed version, it is more ideal for designers to use Pantone colors as the reference point.
 Then, when the design project is to be uploaded online or to be printed, the Pantone shades are converted to either RGB or CMYK, respectively.

 With standardized colors, the Pantone system guarantees that each Pantone color has a consistent color match.
 When it comes to color printing, the Pantone system works through a subset of Pantone colors that can be reproduced using CMYK.
 Design projects are printed on five or six color-presses, applying the CMYK colors, plus one or two Pantone spot colors for color matching.

 The Pantone Matching System allows for preserving consistency and can reproduce tones and graphics through a standardized guideline, making it the baseline for every design project.
-Furthermore, the challenge of computer monitors always displaying identical colors differently is solved by Pantone; just choose a Pantone color, or a set of colors, to be incorporated to your brand.
-Pantone colors are identified by their allocated number; so no matter how they appear on screen and on print, you know that this is the same color used as long as the color matching system is used correctly.
+Furthermore, the challenge of computer monitors always displaying identical colors differently is solved by Pantone; just choose a Pantone color, or a set of colors, to be incorporated into your brand.
+Pantone colors are identified by their allocated number; so no matter how they appear on the screen and on print, you know that this is the same color used as long as the color matching system is used correctly.

 Colors in Branding and Marketing